 Secutiry cameras come in a variety of systems, including:

-• Motion detection and motion sensors
+- Motion detection and motion sensor camera (security camera types)

-• Surveillance cameras (continuous pan around)
+- Surveillance cameras (continuous pan around)

-• Wifi camera
+- Wifi camera

-• Infrared light cameras
+- Infrared light cameras (night vision)

 Sometimes you will get a combination of these models in one camera.
 I would like to say that the most important feature, maybe to me when choosing the best coop camera, is one that has really good night camera (you can either get colored night cameras or infrared night vision).
 I believe this is really important to have, as most predators will try to get in your coop after nightfall.